JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

             alert("You Missed!")
           }

-          // Bot action, always move if user isn't one spot away, 1/2 chance to attack and 1/2 chance to move if one spot away if (checkPosition(position, enemyspot)) {
+          // bot action, always move if user isn't one spot away, 1/2 chance to attack and 1/2 chance to move if one spot away if (checkPosition(position, enemyspot)) {
             var choice = enemychoice(2)
             if (choice == 1) {